Make is a build automation tool commonly used in software development to compile source code and

 rm *.o program

-If make clean is run the target clean will always be out of date (assuming such a file doesn’t exist) then the recipe will always be executed
+If make clean is run, the target clean will always be out of date (assuming such a file doesn’t exist), and then the recipe will always be executed.

-If there’s a file clean the recipe will never be executed because since the target clean has no dependencies it’s considered to be always up to date, to avoid this problem we make the target a phony target, once this is done the recipe will be executed regardless of the existence of a file named clean
+If there’s a file named clean, the recipe will never be executed because, since the target clean has no dependencies, it’s considered to be always up to date.
+To avoid this problem, we make the target a phony target.
+Once this is done, the recipe will be executed regardless of the existence of a file named clean.

 .PHONY: clean